rishitc/UE18CS322-Big-Data-Mini-Project/README.md

 and create the json message as per the protocol format below
     - The class-methods of the class to create the message can be called as createMessageToWorker() and createMessageToMaster()
         - This method returns the required JSON string
-    - Call the class as YACS_Communication_Protocol
+    - Call the class as YACS_Protocol

 **What format does the protocol implement?**